LorenzoSciandra/TicTacToeMultiAgentSystem/README.md

 ### Master Arbiter

-The Master Arbiter is the one who organizes the tournament and it creates the matches.
-After waiting for all players and arbiters to register, proceed as follows:
+The Master Arbiter is the one who **organizes the tournament** and it creates the matches.
+After **waiting** for all players and arbiters to register, proceed as follows:

-1. Register himself and creates the list of all the players and arbiters and shuffles it;
+1. **Register** himself and creates the list of all the players and arbiters and shuffles it;
-2. Creates a list of couples of players that have to play each other with an arbiter who will control the game.
-Notify the arbiter of the list of couples and wait for the arbiters to accept or reject the list;
+2. Creates a list of **couples of players** that have to play each other with an arbiter who will control the game. **Notify the arbiter** of the list of couples and wait for the arbiters to accept or reject the list;
-3. Wait untill all the matches are finished with a winner notified by the Arbiter;
+3. **Wait** until all the matches are **finished** with a winner notified by the Arbiter;
-4. If there is only a single winner, he is the winner of the tournament and tells to everybody to terminate, otherwise he has to start the next round.
+4. If there is only a single winner, he is the winner of the tournament and **tells to everybody to terminate**, otherwise he has to start the next round.
 So he creates a list of the winners of the previous round and go to step 2.

 #### Master Arbiter State Transition System